- About Us

-In taking Pap smears, a speculum is used to open the vaginal canal and allow the collection of cells from the outer opening of the cervix of the uterus and the endocervix.
+In taking Pap smears, as one of the common ob gyn services a speculum is used to open the vaginal canal and allow the collection of cells from the outer opening of the cervix of the uterus and the endocervix.
 The cells are examined under a microscope to look for abnormalities.
 The test aims to detect potentially pre-cancerous changes (called cervical intraepithelial neoplasia (CIN) or cervical dysplasia), which are usually caused by sexually transmitted human papillomaviruses.
 The test remains an effective, widely used method for early detection of pre-cancer and cervical cancer.
 The test may also detect infections and abnormalities in the endocervix and endometrium.

 It is the best tool to detect precancerous conditions and hidden, small tumors that may lead to cervical cancer.
 If detected early, cervical cancer can be cured.

 Pap screen testing should begin at age 21.
 Routine screening is recommended every three years for women 21-65 years old.
 For women 30 to 65 years who have a normal Pap test with a negative HPV test, screening can be done every five years.

 The Pap test is done during a pelvic exam.
 A doctor uses a device called a speculum to widen the opening of the vagina so that the cervix and vagina can be examined.
 A plastic spatula and small brush are used to collect cells from the cervix.
 After the cells are taken, they are placed into a solution.
 The solution is sent to a lab for testing.

 A Pap test is not painful but may be a little uncomfortable.

 It may take several weeks to get the test results.
 If you haven’t heard from your doctor’s office after three weeks, give them a call to see if your results have come back.